Brunamark/SoundGrid/README.md

 ## 🚀 How to Run the Application

-run the command in terminal :
+Run the command in terminal :
 ```plaintext
    $ mvn spring-boot:run
 ```